lukenoaa/noaa-omics-primers/README.md

 - `pcr_primer_reference`: Link to original publication (DOI if available) of primer.
 - `direction`: "forward" or "reverse".

-## Assays
+## Assay metadata

-An assay contains all the information about the target plus lab-specific details.
-These additional fields may differ from lab to lab for the same target, and thus are not included in the above tables.
+An assay contains all the fixed assay information plus variable lab-specific details.
+These variable fields may differ from lab to lab for the same assay, and thus are not included in the above tables.

-- `assay_name`: Name for the assay (DOI only) that uses the above target but also has lab-specific details.
-Example: `10.5281/zenodo.15636182`
 - `nucl_acid_amp`: Link to assay protocol DOI on Zenodo.
 Example: `https://doi.org/10.5281/zenodo.15636182`
 - `thermocycler`
 - `commercial_mm`